borbware/unity-basics-course/programming/2-conditionals.md

 ### Single statement if

-* if you only have one statement inside the `if` statement, curly braces can be left out
+* If you only have one statement inside the `if` statement, curly braces can be left out
   ```c#
   if (temperatureInOulu > temperatureInIvalo)
   {